CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/admin-controls.md

 # **Pool Ownership**
 Liquidity pools are deployed via the [Factory](../../../factory/twocrypto-ng/deployer-api.md).
 All pools deployed **share the same admin** defined within the Factory contract.
-Transfering the ownership of a pool is only possible by changing the ownership of the Factory.
+Transferring the ownership of a pool is only possible by changing the ownership of the Factory.
 Admin is the Curve DAO (OwnershipAdmin).

 The same applies to the fee receiver of the pools.